Purpose & objectives

 3.3 Members may leave voluntarily at any time.

-3.4 Membership may otherwise be terminated only by vote of at least two-thirds of the Members present at General Assembly of Members, called by the President, with at least four weeks notice.
+3.4 Membership may otherwise be terminated only by vote of at least two-thirds of the Members participating at General Assembly of Members, called by the President, with at least four weeks notice.

 3.5 In addition to Societies defined in 3.1 above, other bodies with an interest in the aims of EMS may be eligible for Associate Membership.
 Such bodies include non-European Meteorological Societies, National Meteorological and Hydrological Services, research and education institutes and departments and companies with interests in meteorology, related sciences and their applications, and Europe-wide bodies with similar interests.